opensesamemedia/syncstage-docs/docs/ios/sdk-methods.md

 * `volume`- volume float value between 1 and 100.

 #### Is direct monitor enabled
-Returns a Bool indicates if the direct monitor is enabled
+Returns a Bool indicating if the direct monitor is enabled

 ```swift
 func isDirectMonitorEnabled() -> Bool